candy-kingdom/mints/README.md

 #### User-defined types

 When a user-defined type should be parsed, the parser for this type should be registered within the CLI app.
-You could use a `parse` decorator just for that:
+You could use the `parse` decorator just for that:
 ```py
 # test.py